microsoft/AzureTrailblazerAcademy/month1/labs/lab_Networking/README.md

 ## Step 9: Create Service Endpoint and restrict connectivity

-1. Back to the Storage Account, click on **Firewalls and Virtual Networks** on the left blade
+1. Back to the Storage Account, click on **Networking** on the left blade
 2. Select **Selected Networks**
 3. Click on **+Add existing virtual network** button
 4. On the menu that opens, select the Virtual Network and Subnet where VM2 was deployed (Ex:ata-vnet2/default).
 Click **Enable**